Library Research News: October 2024 Edition

 There is one remaining workshop for HDR students (part of Deakin’s PhD Xtra program) this year:

-- Responsible Use of GenAI in Research Thursday 24 October, 10am–12pm
+- Responsible Use of genAI in Research Thursday 24 October, 10am–12pm

 And don’t forget to register for our International Open Access Week sessions taking place between Monday 21 October and Friday October 24.